THIS YEAR’S SESSION & WORKSHOPS:

 BLOCK TWO: 10:45 – 11:50

-2. How to Write a Great Query Letter for Your Novel.
+2. Everything You Need to Know About Agents and Query Letters (Birchwood Ballroom), taught by Chuck Sambuchino.
 This workshop is a thorough crash course in dealing with literary agents.
 After quickly going over what an agent is and what they do for writers, we will discuss resources for finding agents, how to ID the best agents for you, query letter writing, as well as the most important things to do and not to do when dealing with representatives.

 LUNCH ON YOUR OWN: 11:50 – 1:15

 Lunch is on your own during these 85 minutes.
 There are lots of options, including onsite restaurants, and nearby places to eat.

 BLOCK THREE: 1:15 – 2:30

 1. “Writers Got Talent”—a Page 1 Critique Fest (Birchwood Ballroom) with participating literary agents and editors.
 In the vein of “American Idol” or “America’s Got Talent,” this is a chance to get your first page read (anonymously — no bylines given) with attending agents commenting on what was liked or not liked about the submission.
 Get expert feedback on your incredibly important first page, and know if your writing has what it needs to keep readers’ attention.
 (All attendees are welcome to bring pages to the event for this session, and we will choose pages at random for the workshop for as long as time lasts.
 All submissions should be novels or memoir—no prescriptive nonfiction or picture books, please.
 Do not send your pages in advance.
 You will bring printed copies with you, and instructions will be sent out approximately one week before the event.)